ethanknights/Knightsetal2021_HAROLD-MVB/README.md

-# Does Hemispheric Asymmetry Reduction in Older Adults (HAROLD) in motor cortex reflect compensation?
+# Knights, E. et al., (2021).
+Does Hemispheric Asymmetry Reduction in Older Adults (HAROLD) in motor cortex reflect compensation?
+Journal of Neuroscience, (45), 9361-9373.

 <h2> About </h2>
-The repository contains code (R, Matlab) to replicate the machine learning big-data report published in Journal of Neuroscience (Knights et al. 2021). </br>
+The repository contains code (R, Matlab) to replicate the machine learning big-data report published in the Journal of Neuroscience (https://www.jneurosci.org/content/41/45/9361) </br>
-Publication (Open Access): https://www.jneurosci.org/content/41/45/9361 </br>

 <h2> Prerequisities </h2>

 * R
   * MASS